-Bartlett Place is the name of an innovative urban mixed-use development, owned and developed by Nuestra Comunidad and partner and co-developer Windale Development, that will create a brand new neighborhood bridging Roxbury’s bustling Dudley Square and the adjoining historic Fort Hill community.
+Bartlett Place is the name of an innovative urban mixed-use development, owned and developed by Nuestra Comunidad and partner and co-developer Windale Development, that will create a creative village bridging Roxbury’s bustling Dudley Square and the adjoining historic Fort Hill community.
 On a site that today is an urban wasteland, the new Bartlett Place will create a vibrant, sustainable mixed-income community.

 More information about Bartlett Place: